Defluencer/rust-defluencer/linked-data/README.md

 ## Signed Links

-W.I.P.
+Temporary!
 (EcDSA only)

-Links to media content is usualy signed by the creator.
+Links to media content is signed by the creator.

 Plan to replace the current system with DAG-JOSE blocks when the cryptography is figured out.